This Site Is Depreciated

 The Veeam backup server requires Microsoft Windows 2008 R2 or later (64-bit only).
 The latest supported version of Windows OS is always recommended (currently Microsoft Windows 2016) as it will also support restoring from virtual machines with ReFS file systems or workloads with Windows Server Deduplication enabled.

-For the full list of supported operating systems, please refer to the corresponding System Requirements section of the Veeam User Guide.
+For the full list of supported operating systems, please refer to the corresponding section of the Veeam User Guide.

 Disk space